pulp-platform/pulp-dronet/tiny-pulp-dronet-v3/README.md

     │           │   ├── inc/ ...
     │           │   └── src/ ...
     │           └── Makefile
+    ├── imgs/ # images for readme
     ├── model/
     │   ├── dronet_v3.py # pytorch definition of the PULP-Dronet v3 CNN.
     │   ├── pulp-dronet-v3-resblock-1.0.pth # pre-trained pytorch model of PULP-Dronet v3
     │   └── tiny-pulp-dronet-v3-dw-pw-0.125.pth # pre-trained pytorch model of Tiny-PULP-Dronet v3
+    ├── nemo-dory/
-    ├── training/ # directory where all training checkpoints, logs, and tensorboard files are saved.
+    │   ├── nemo/ # external: NEMO tool for quantization of CNNs │   └── dory_dronet/  # external: DORY tool for deployment of CNNs on MCUs ├── training/ # directory where all training checkpoints, logs, and tensorboard files are saved.
     ├── classes.py # class definitions used in the project.
     ├── conda_deps.yml # conda environment file.